Grey Britain: Musical style and lyrical themes

 The album has been categorised as hardcore punk and metalcore, showing significantly more metal influence than the band's prior material.
 Many tracks make heavy use of samples of the River Thames, orchestras and church bells.
 Songs often makes use fast tempos, gang vocals, heavy guitar riffs and hooks.

 Lyrical themes

-Grey Britain is a concept album based around post–credit crunch Britain, predicting an increase in "racism, xenophobia, knife crime and inescapable mental illness".
+Grey Britain is a concept album based around post–2008 financial crisis Britain, predicting an increase in "racism, xenophobia, knife crime and inescapable mental illness".
 In an article for Vice, writer Tom Connick described it as "post-apocalyptic" and as "a record so nihilistic, unpalatable and inescapably bleak it made Orchestra Of Wolves look like nothing more than a temper tantrum".
 The album's final track makes direct attacks against the Metropolitan Police Service, Catholicism, the National Front, rapists, child abusers and racists.

 In 2019, Vice praised it for its accurate prediction of "fractured Brexit Britain" and lead vocalist Frank Carter stated "We were writing about a post-apocalyptic future in London.
 And, unfortunately, now… I’m living in it".